NotCr4fter/DataVisSect2Gp423242/ReadMe.md

 # Iso-Surface and Volume Rendering Application

 This application demonstrates iso-surface extraction and volume rendering using VTK.
-It supports multiple datasets and provides interactive controls for adjusting iso-values and opacity.
+It supports multiple datasets (5 currently) and provides interactive controls for adjusting iso-values and opacity.

 ## Features
 - Load and visualize volumetric datasets.
-- Switch between iso-surface extraction and volume rendering.
+- Switch between **iso-surface extraction** and **volume rendering**.
-- Adjust iso-values interactively using keyboard keys.
+- Adjust iso-values interactively using **keyboard keys**.
-- Adjust opacity using a slider widget.
+- Adjust opacity using a **slider widget**.
 - Toggle opacity slider visibility using a keyboard key.

 ## Datasets